Kasten from Mid-Hudson Valley Collections

 A special exhibition of mid-Hudson Valley kasten—the Dutch-style cupboards of the 18th century—is now installed at the Jean Hasbrouck House on Huguenot Street.
 The exhibit features over a dozen cupboards from both private and public collections in the region, including the Ulster County Historical Society, the Friends of Historic Kingston, and the Reformed Church of Kingston, NY.
 The exhibition also includes a massive Dutch-made kussenkast (mid-17th c.) with historic ties to the Elting family and Huguenot Street, on loan the Historical Society of Newburgh Bay and the Hudson Highlands.

 As large, free-standing wardrobes, kasten were often the most valuable item owned by a family and central to domestic life in colonial New York.
 While serving a utilitarian function as the primary storage for linens, these impressive pieces were quintessential to the furnishings of Dutch-American homes in the Hudson Valley in the 18th century, signifying the heritage of the owners, as well as their wealth and social status.

 A catalogue for the kasten exhibition is planned for release later this fall.

 Funding for the project has been provided by a grant from the Peggy N. and Roger G. Gerry Charitable Trust and a private donation.

-Beginning on Sunday, October 1, 2017, access to the exhibitions will be incorporated into regular HHS tours (details below).
-Special extended tours including viewing of kasten in the Abraham Hasbrouck House will take place through December on the following dates:
+Access to the exhibitions has been incorporated into regular HHS tours (details below).
+Special extended tours including viewing of kasten in the Abraham Hasbrouck House will take place on the following dates: